-Ichthyology, Field Studies in Marine Science, Restoration Ecology, Limnology, Marine Biology, Marine Ecology, General Biology II, Current Applications in Biology, Principles in Biology, Introduction to Environmental Studies
+Teaching responsibilities: Ichthyology, Field Studies in Marine Science, Restoration Ecology, Limnology, General Biology II, Introduction to Environmental Studies

 B.S.
 (Biology) State University of New York, College at Oswego (1987)

 Ph.D.
 (Ecology and Evolution) Rutgers University (1995)

 My current research interests focus on juvenile fish ecology in estuarine environments.
 I am especially interested in the interaction between the role different living habitats such as oyster reef, salt marsh, and mangrove systems have on fish and benthic macro-faunal assemblages.
 I am currently investigating the effects of different methods of shoreline restoration on fish habitat use and abundance.
 Much of my research has direct implications for management and conservation of estuarine habitats and resources.